taniamishakova/to-do-list/README.md

-# To do list 📌
+# 📌 To do list
 - Made by Tania Mishakova
 - Release: 16.05.2021
-## Demo
+## 🔗 Demo
 https://taniamishakova.github.io/to-do-list/

 ## Description
-Simple "To do list" app with the ability to mark completed tasks or remove them from the list.
+A simple animated "To do list" app with the ability to mark completed tasks or remove them from the list.

 ## Usage
 1. Click on the active field.